peopledoc/vault-cli/docs/howto/systemd.rst

 The integration strategy will depend of several factors:

-- Does``myprogram`` expects to read its configuration file at a specific location?
+- Does``myprogram`` expect to read its configuration file at a specific location?
 - Does it accept an arbitrary configuration path?
-- Does the folder containing the configuration contains other files or just that configuration file?
+- Does the folder containing the configuration contain other files or just that configuration file?

 We will be using a ``TemporaryFileSystem`` like above, but this option